ISSUE #13 - "WINTER"

 - Accepted contributors will be required to sign an author's agreement.

-We do not favor reprints unless it's a piece that meets our requirements above and has been published in an outstanding and well-known literary venue.
+We do not favor reprints unless it's a piece that meets our requirements above and has been published in a well-known literary venue.

 Any writer from any country in the world is welcome to submit work in English.

-Include a short third person, 50 word, bio in the Cover Letter box on the Submittable form.
+Include a short third person, 50 word, bio in the Cover Letter space on the Submittable form.

 Our final decisions will be based on work quality and current needs (though we may occasionally solicit work).
 That being said, we eschew favoritism in all its insidious forms.